Title: Aerospace Engineer (Retired)

 Mr. Sarrafian holds a Bachelor of Science from Southern Methodist University and Master of Divinity from the Talbot School of Theology at Biola University.
 He also completed undergraduate coursework at Massachusetts Institute of Technology and postgraduate coursework at San Jose State University.
 To remain abreast of developments in the industry, he maintained affiliation with the Aerospace Employees Association (AEA) Video Club and the AEA Audiophile Club, serving as president of both clubs in the 1980s.
 He has also been a member of Kappa Tau Epsilon and the Grace Community Church.

 Among the notable highlights of his career, Mr. Sarrafian notes that having his name engraved on the Wall of Honor at the Smithsonian Institution National Air and Space Museum in Washington, DC, was the crowning achievement of his career.
-A native of Beirut, Lebanon, he was born on October 5, 1938, to parents George and Katherine Sarrafian.
+A native of Beirut, Lebanon, he was born on October 5, 1938, to parents George and Katharine Sarrafian.
 He immigrated to the United States in 1939.

 Contact Mr. Sarrafian: